-You might be able to tell from my sidebar tags that I once thought I could turn this blog into a book blog ( books ).
-I’m probably also a civil service nerd ( government ).
+You might be able to tell from my older posts that I once thought I could turn this blog into a book blog (tag: books ).
+I think a lot about my country (tag: brunei ).
+I’m probably also a civil service nerd (tag: government ).
 I also like webcomics, maps, pizza, and trying new mobile/tablet apps.

 Things I’d like to write about eventually, especially in a Bruneian context:

 - My tech interests.
 I’m a woman in tech, and I started out in a managerial/executive role rather than technical, so I do sometimes suffer from imposter syndrome.
 My interests are in programming, open data, everyday use of technology, internet communities.

 - I’m an introvert, so I’ve had my challenges as someone who’s been an IT manager, and runs a group that organises events and manages volunteers.
 I hate networking but see that it’s necessary to achieve certain things.
 I can be friendly and outgoing when I need to be, but I also like my downtime and privacy.

 - Organisational thoughts, based on my experience in co-running B:Read and working in the government.
 I like thinking about efficiency and systems and groups.

 I have a mixed relationship with privacy and anonymity.
 I also don’t like sharing too much about myself, or being easily Google-able.
 I am uncomfortable with ambiguous boundaries between social circles.

 However, as I became more confident sharing my writing and projects, I’ve come to believe that it’s better for me to use my real name if I want them to be taken seriously.
 I also prefer to keep my work openly accessible rather than being password-protected.